LainPavot/Golf/README.md

 -----------
  * Debian

-you needs python and pygame for some programs.
+you needs python and pygame for some programs (snake, pong, 10 PRINTS).

 ```shell
 apt-get install python, python-pip